synesthesia/wp-synesthesia2017/readme.txt

 = Does this theme support any plugins? =

-Synesthesia 2017 includes support for Jetpack's Infinite Scroll as well as other features.
+Synesthesia2017B includes support for Jetpack's Infinite Scroll as well as other features.

 == Changelog ==